-In the first week of a very wet November in London, five entrepreneurs from very different backgrounds came to Ent-Ex to share the causes of their success with thirty 18 – 26 year olds.
+In the first week of a very wet November in London Ent-Ex hosted five entrepreneurs from very different backgrounds and with different business approach, but with one thing in common.
+They all utilize the power of networking and the internet.
+As a matter of fact some of them, like Fully-Verified, barely go beyond the internet in their practice.
+These five entrepreneurs were to share the story of their success with thirty 18 – 26 year olds.
 The aim ?
 To help a future generation of business leaders to identify the skills which made these five entrepreneurs successful, and to help them to develop some of their own.

 The highly interactive workshop design allowed a diverse group of participants to find out which skills our successful entrepreneurs had in common, and in doing this participants were encouraged to practice and develop several of these as they produced, and promoted, their own workshop product.

 Not all were planning to become entrepreneurs in the very near future: more than half were undecided, or thought that these same skills would be helpful to them in the job market.
 In fact, 6 of the young people who joined us were employees of multi-national Engineering and Construction company CB&I, who saw Ent-Ex as a great way for them to develop these skills which will be essential for their future careers.